redshifttt/config/README.md

-# Nix/NixOS Configuration
+# stow

-This is my Nix/NixOS configuration.
+This is my GNU stow configuration.